zhubao315/learn-agentic-ai/04_daca_cloud_first_local/00_concepts_strategies_technologies/05_dapr/readme.md

 5. **Relating to Your Image**:
    - Your diagram shows pods behind a service (`back-end`).
 If these pods are hosting Dapr actors, increasing the number of pods (e.g., from 5 to 10) would allow Dapr to spread the 5 million actors across more pods, reducing the memory pressure on each one.

-In summary, yes, increasing the number of replica pods allows more pods to host the actors, reducing the number of actors per pod and mitigating memory issues.
+In summary, increasing the number of replica pods allows more pods to host the actors, reducing the number of actors per pod and mitigating memory issues.
 Dapr’s placement service handles the redistribution, and Kubernetes’ scaling mechanisms (manual or via HPA) make this process seamless.